google/neuroglancer/docs/user-guide/annotation_shaders.rst

   }

 Now in the UI you will see a widget appear that has a dropdown menu to select which property you want to remap.
-The ``range`` refers to what the min and max values of the linear remapping regime are.
-Things larger than the max will map to 1, and lower than the range will map to 0.  ``window`` refers to the what values the widget shows to you to adjust the range within.
-You can omit the ``window`` which will default it to be the same as the ``range``, and you can omit the ``range`` and it will try to use the current distribution of the selected property to pick a reasonable ``range``.
-Both can be adjusted by the user via the widget's user interface.
+The ``range`` parameter sets the min and max data values of the linear remap: values above the max are clamped to 1, and values below the min are clamped to 0.
+``window`` sets what range of values the widget shows you when adjusting ``range``.
+You can omit ``window``, which defaults to the same interval as ``range``, and you can omit ``range``, in which case neuroglancer will pick a reasonable default from the current distribution of the selected property.
+Both can be adjusted from the widget at any time.

 These basic elements can be combined to create many kinds of coloring behaviors.
-For example, let's say we want a single color colormap, where the color goes from black to a user selectable color, as an annotation property gets larger and smaller.
+For example, let's say we want a single-color colormap that ramps from black to a user-selectable color as an annotation property goes from low to high.

 .. code-block:: glsl